Guide to Meditation App Development to Build App Like Calm [Cost, Time, Features, Compliance]

-Why is adding telemedicine features vitally important for your app’s success and revenue?
+Why is adding telemedicine features vitally important for your meditation app development success and revenue?

-Telemedicine or virtual care has emerged as the prime care delivery model due to the pandemic.
+Telemedicine or virtual care has emerged as the prime care delivery model in the past two years.

 Today, be it healthcare providers or patients, they prefer to engage in a clinical lifecycle via telemedicine.

-Sensing the opportunity, several healthcare startups have rolled out telemedicine services from their existing healthcare platforms.
+Sensing the opportunity, many digital health startups have rolled out telemedicine services for their existing healthcare platforms.

-Similarly, you can also integrate telemedicine features with your meditation app to let users seek virtual medical consultation from therapists.
+Similarly, you can also integrate telemedicine features with your meditation app to let users seek virtual medical consultations from therapists.

 This stands out your app among others and enables you to generate an extra revenue stream.

-Check out our white-label telemedicine platform for your better understanding.
+Check out our white-label telemedicine app for a better understanding.

 Are meditation apps profitable?

-Of course, and that’s why you are planning to build a Calm-like meditation app!
-Right?
+Of course, and that’s why you are planning to develop a meditation app, right?

-But we believe we should build up your confidence by sharing some real data.
+But we believe we should level up your confidence by sharing some real data.

-Calm made $5 million in May 2021, Headspace made $3 million, Simple Habit Sleep Meditation made $90K, Ten Percent Happier Meditation made $300K.
+Calm made $5 million in May 2021, Headspace made $3 million, Simple Habit Sleep Meditation made $90K and Ten Percent Happier Meditation made $300K.